-Ben Sher is a trailblazing PhD Candidate at Roosevelt University in Chicago, and has written numerous articles for ioatwork prior to adding editorial duties.
-Also an experienced teacher and tutor, he is passionate about helping bridge the gap between researchers and practitioners, and will neither confirm nor deny that “be the next Malcolm Gladwell” is on his bucket list.
-He has trained in Organizational Behavior Management (OBM), which uses behavioral psychology principles to improve workplaces, and his current research program is focused on fairness in personnel selection.
-In his spare time, Ben enjoys online speed chess, photography, and getting really frustrated over the Minnesota Vikings.
+Editor and Senior Writer: Ben Sher is a trailblazing PhD Candidate at Roosevelt University in Chicago, and has written numerous articles for ioatwork prior to becoming editor.
+An experienced teacher and tutor, he is passionate about helping bridge the gap between researchers and practitioners, and will neither confirm nor deny that “be the next Malcolm Gladwell” is on his bucket list.
+Trained in Organizational Behavior Management (OBM), which uses behavioral psychology principles to improve workplaces, his current research program is focused on fairness in personnel selection.
+Ben enjoys online speed chess, photography, and getting really frustrated over the Minnesota Vikings in his spare time.
 He has clearly defied expectations by his penchant for dispensing homemade baked goods, despite being told that he is “not the kind of guy who you’d think would bake cookies”.

 Winnie Jiang is currently pursuing her PhD in Organizational Behavior (OB) at Yale School of Management.
 She received her BA in psychology and economics from Agnes Scott College, a women’s liberal arts college in Atlanta, GA.
 Winnie’s research interests include but not limited to career development, meaning of work, work as calling, and job crafting.
 She enjoys the interdisciplinary nature of OB that allows her to draw connections between psychology, sociology, and management literature.
 In her free time, she will go out and interview people about their jobs, read social science books and biographies.
 You may also find her hiking in a local state park and trying out different restaurants in downtown New Haven.